skuma07/skuma07.github.io/index.md

 * Lab 2

-    Lab 2, part 2 was one of my first and favorite labs because it was one to really solidify my interest in Computer Science.
+    Lab 2, part 2 was one of my first and one of my favorite labs because it was one to really solidify my interest in Computer Science.
 In this lab I had to create a program that solves a quadratic equation.
 This lab was to help me practice and understand how variable initialization and arithmetic in C++ works.
 With math being my favorite subject, I really enjoyed making this program since sometimes I personally make use of this program in order to check my answers whenever I solve quadratic equations.

 * Lab 5